jyg/multitouch/Readme.md

 2) put the *hidio.pd_linux* file (from hidio folder) into your externals folder.
 Check if it works by opening hidio-help.pd.
 (If not, you may have to recompile it.
 In a terminal inside hidio folder, type  **./configure** then **make**).

-3) Open the patch *multitouch.enable-help.pd*.
+3) Open the patch *multitouch-help.pd*.

-4) follow the 4-stages configuration in the *multitouch.settings2.pd* window.
+4) follow the 4 steps configuration procedure in the *multitouch.settings2.pd* window.

 That's all...